New to Sly Flourish? Start Here or subscribe to the newsletter.

 Every D&D 5e published hardback adventure suggests that you read the whole adventure through and that's good advice.
 Though it's far from lazy, there's a lot to be gained by spending the time to read what we plan to run.

-Share this article with your friends using this link: https://slyflourish.com/reading_published_adventures.html
+Share this article by copying this link: https://slyflourish.com/reading_published_adventures.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.